 This was my reply

-The only reason you feel like people are judging you negatively is because you are judging yourself in this way!
+So the only reason you feel like people are judging you negatively is because you are judging yourself in this way!
 So your real fear is not about meeting or talking in front of others, it is about being exposed and judged for who you THINK you are.
-Because you are negatively judging yourself, you feel that others will be doing the same too.

 What you need to realise is that people don’t see you in the way you see yourself and so you are not being judged in the way that you perceive yourself to be.
 So this is not just about becoming more comfortable with your anxiety and others; it is also about becoming more comfortable with yourself and, in doing so, your anxiety around others will automatically weaken.